AHRQ Patient Safety Tools and Resources

 Guide to Patient and Family Engagement in Hospital Quality and Safety helps hospitals work as partners with patients and families to improve quality and safety.
 Includes an implementation handbook and tools for patients, families, and clinicians.

 Health Care Facility Design Safety Risk Assessment Toolkit helps health care design teams proactively identify and mitigate built environment conditions that may impact patient and work safety in the hospital and other health care environments.
 The toolkit addresses approaches to design that target six areas of safety: infections, falls, medication errors, security, injuries of behavioral health, and patient handling.

 Hospital Guide to Reducing Medicaid Readmissions provides evidence-based strategies to reduce readmissions among the adult Medicaid population.

 Preventing Falls in Hospitals: A Toolkit for Improving Quality of Care focuses on overcoming the challenges associated with developing, implementing, and sustaining a fall prevention program.
-The toolkit features an implementation guide for the team that is putting the new prevention strategies into practice and also has links to tools and resources.
+Includes an implementation guide to help put prevention strategies into practice.

 Preventing Pressure Ulcers in Hospitals is a toolkit that assists hospital staff in implementing effective pressure ulcer prevention practices through an interdisciplinary approach to care.